ikayz/100-days-of-code/log.md

 **Today's Progress**: Used flex on for the first time to align page elements without using a framework.
 **Thoughts** I was amazed of what CSS3 can do, I had become too used to Bootstrap.
 Time for a dive in the roots.

+### Day 12: March 21, 2018, Wednesday
+**Today's Progress**: Continued work on open source suing pure CSS and it was a challenge testing my skills.
+**Thoughts** My skills in pure CSS have surely improved from last time.
+Challenges faced in some areas of CSS.